CGrabda/FaviconCookieStopper/README.md

 ## Features and notes

 - Deletes favicons except for bookmarked url's
+- Has Whitelist file to add custom URL's that are not bookmarked
 - Executes on run, I recommend using Task Scheduler automate to run on login
 - Make sure your browser is closed before running, else nothing will occur
 - Currently implemented on Edge and Chrome